Jimut/blog/readme.md

 To run this on your local server.
 - You need to install PHP.
 Easiest way to do this is to use [XAMPP](https://www.apachefriends.org/index.html)
 - Clone this repo to your xampp/htdocs dir
-- Run php artisan migrate in that dir
+- Run the following command in that dir php artisan migrate